Kathirrodri17/Portfolio-Projects/Covid19 EDA  Project/README.md

 - **Comparative Analysis:** Compared the effectiveness of responses across countries and correlated vaccination rates with infection rates.

 ## Conclusion

-This project illustrates a comprehensive approach to COVID-19 data analysis, utilizing SQL for querying, Excel for data cleaning, and Tableau for visualization.
-The dashboard provides valuable insights into global COVID-19 trends, geographic impact, and vaccination coverage.
+This project provides an in-depth exploratory data analysis of COVID-19 using SQL, Excel, and Tableau.
+The analysis offers valuable insights into global and regional impacts, including infection rates, mortality, and vaccination coverage.
+Key findings are visualized through an interactive Tableau dashboard, which highlights trends, regional variations, and the progress of vaccination efforts.
+The dashboard serves as a comprehensive tool for understanding the pandemic's effects and supporting informed public health decisions.

+For an interactive exploration of the data, visit the COVID-19 Dashboard.